m-spangenberg/interview-project/README.md

 # Form Project

-As part of the applicant screening process, I have been tasked with completing a small full-stack project over the course of 72 hours.
+As part of the applicant screening process, I have been tasked with completing a small full-stack project.
 The project touches on frontend web development basics like HTML, CSS and DOM interaction via JavaScript, as well as backend tasks like endpoint routing, form handling and database interactions.
 More broadly the emphasis is on writing clean, reusable code that respects modern software development standards and best practices.
 I have been allowed to complete the core requirements outlined in the provided project file in a language and framework of my choice: Python and Flask paired with SQLite as the database.

-## Evaluation

-The project will be evaluated on the following criteria:

-* Code Reusability
-  * How modular is the codebase and can portions of it be reused easily?
-* Code Maintenance
-  * How difficult is it to keep the code maintained over time?
-* Code Documentation
-  * How well are features and design choices documented in the codebase?
-* Object Orientation
-  * To what degree is OOP being implemented to leverage the benefits of instantiation and inheritance?
-* Database Design
-  * How well thought out is the DB schema, are good practices being implemented in the design?
-* Generics
-  * How flexible are your functions and classes and can they handle mixed types?
-* Method Constructions
-  * Do you make use of constructors?
-* MVC Implementation
-  * Are you making full use of the Mode-View-Controller architecture pattern?
-* Code Structure and Architecture
-  * How understandable and neat is your codebase's layout and the project's structure?
-* Polymorphism
-  * Are you correctly implementing parent-child inheritance?

-The subheadings above are my interpretations of the evaluation criteria in relation to Python and the Flask framework.

 ## Project Constraints

 * The solution must be named: `BCX_{YOUR_FIRSTNAME}_BA_SOL`
-  * Solutions are unique to Visual Studio C# projects
-  * Alternatively, use as the name for the project folder
 * The database must be named: `CX_{YOUR_FIRSTNAME}_BA_DB`
 * Project must tbe shared with the hiring manager and cc'd team members via [WeTransfer](https://wetransfer.com/)
-* The project must be submitted before the **72 hour** deadline

 ## Project Specification

-### Goal

-Create an internal web site that a user can access in order to complete a series of interview questions.
-The answers given by an applicant should be stored in a database, and be uniquely identifiable by the user's email address.

 ### Design Guidelines

-**General Specification**

-* Avoid static data for questions forms, questions, and answers
-* Users submitted data should be tracked with a unique identifier (email).
-* The solution must be a [question form](https://www.surveymonkey.com/mp/survey-vs-questionnaire/), not a survey.

-**Question Form Area**

-* Use appropriate input controls for questions answers.
-* Allow user to input their email before starting the question form
-* Question that needs to be configured are the following:

   * **Question 1**: Where did you hear from us, and what do you think will make you a great asset to the BCX Business Application Department?